pu2clr/SI4735/README.md

 <BR>

 ![Protoboard 01](./extras/images/protoboard_01.png)

 The figure above shows the very basic shematic implementation (no Button or Encoder).
 This protoboard is used by some test  implemented in this project.
 [See folder examples for more details](./examples)

 <BR>
 <BR>

 ![Protoboard 00](./extras/images/protoboard_00.png)

 The figure above shows a schematic implementation using buttons and Encoder.
-This protoboard will be used in some examples (sketches) writen in this project ( see [the Folder examples for more details](./examples) ).
+This protoboard will be used in some examples (sketches) writen in this project.
+[See folder examples for more details](./examples).

 <BR>
 <BR>